-The station operator’s colleagues will help you to the relevant bus stop, pick up point, taxi rank or tram stop within the station boundary.
-They are also able to provide information about local transport, including bus services and taxi companies.
+The Station facility Operators colleagues will help you to the relevant bus stop, pick up point, taxi rank or tram stop within the station boundary.
+They are also able to provide information about local transport, including bus services and taxi companies

 STATION FACILITIES AND SERVICES